Important Notice: keepSIX Consumption and Treatment Service is Closed March 21, 2025

 - Queen St CTS staff reversed 124 overdoses in 2022.
 Over 900 overdoses have been reversed since the service began in November 2017.

 - CTS is a health care service.
-CTS staff also make referrals to health and social services and provide primary care to service users directly
+CTS staff would also make referrals to health and social services and provide primary care to service users directly

 - In 2022, Queen St CTS staff made the following referrals to health and social services: